maplibre/maplibre-navigation-ios/README.md

 ### Backwards compatibility

-If for some reason, you want to keep the old way of presenting a navigation modally, you can still do that.
+If you want to keep the old way of presenting a navigation modally, you can still do that.
 Simply call `startNavigation(with: route)` right after creating the `NavigationViewController`.

 # Getting Started